 In response to the above concerns, ADFG, with operational funding provided by ADOT/PF, Federal Highway Administration (FHWA) and Coeur Alaska, Inc., initiated monitoring and assessment activities to determine possible impacts of road construction and mine development on mountain goats and identify potential mitigation measures, to the extent needed.
-Assessment and monitoring work included collection of vital rate, habitat use and movement data from a sample of radio-marked mountain goats, in addition to conducting annual aerial population abundance and productivity surveys.
-These efforts are aimed at providing the ADFG with information necessary to appropriately manage mountain goats in the areas of development.
+Assessment and monitoring work has included collection of vital rate, habitat use and movement data from a sample of radio-marked mountain goats, in addition to conducting annual aerial population abundance and productivity surveys.
+These efforts are aimed at providing the ADFG with information necessary to appropriately manage mountain goats in the areas of development and provide guidance relative to mitigation measures, to the extent possible.